Merge-of-Thought Distillation: Abstract

 \section{Abstract}

-Efficient reasoning distillation for long chain-of-thought (CoT) models is increasingly constrained by the assumption of a single oracle teacher, despite practical availability of multiple candidate teachers and growing CoT corpora.
-We revisit teacher selection and observe that different students have different “best teachers,” and even for the same student the best teacher can vary across datasets.
-Therefore, to unify multiple teachers' reasoning abilities into student with overcoming conflicts among various teachers' supervision, we propose \textbf{Merge-of-Thought Distillation (MoT)}, a lightweight framework that alternates between teacher-specific supervised fine-tuning branches and weight-space merging of the resulting student variants.
-On competition math benchmarks, using only about \textbf{200} high-quality CoT samples, applying MoT to a \textbf{Qwen3-14B} student surpasses strong models including \textbf{DEEPSEEK-R1, QWEN3-30B-A3B, QWEN3-32B, and OPENAI-O1}, demonstrating substantial gains.
-Besides, MoT consistently outperforms the best single-teacher distillation and the naive multi-teacher union, raises the performance ceiling while mitigating overfitting, and shows robustness to distribution-shifted and peer-level teachers.
-Moreover, MoT reduces catastrophic forgetting, improves general reasoning beyond mathematics and even cultivates a better teacher, indicating that consensus-filtered reasoning features transfer broadly.
-These results position MoT as a simple, scalable route to efficiently distilling long CoT capabilities from diverse teachers into compact students.
+Efficient reasoning distillation for long chain-of-thought (CoT) models is increasingly constrained by the assumption of a single oracle teacher, despite the practical availability of multiple candidate teachers and growing CoT corpora.
+We revisit teacher selection and observe that different students have different “best teachers,” and even for the same student, the best teacher can vary across datasets.
+Therefore, to unify multiple teachers' reasoning abilities into a student to overcome conflicts among various teachers' supervision, we propose \textbf{Merge-of-Thought Distillation (MoT)}, a lightweight framework that alternates between teacher-specific supervised fine-tuning branches and weight-space merging of the resulting student variants.
+On competition math benchmarks, using only about 200 CoT samples, applying MoT to a Qwen3-14B student surpasses strong models including Deepseek-R1, Qwen3-32B, and OpenAI-O1, demonstrating substantial gains.
+Besides, MoT consistently outperforms the best single-teacher distillation, improves general reasoning beyond mathematics while reducing catastrophic forgetting, and shows robustness to distribution-shifted and peer-level teachers.
+Finally, we have demonstrated MoT possesses consensus CoT by eliminating teacher-specific inductive biases and inter-teacher conflicts while repeatedly reinforcing the learning of consensus reasoning features.
+These results position MoT as a simple, effective route to efficiently distilling long CoT capabilities from diverse teachers into compact students.